VPAC/superlinux/supercomputingwithlinux.md

 The status of the job can be queried using the following command: `tail -f door.sta`

 Once the job has completed, all files, with the exception of the output database (.ODB) file can be deleted.
 By default, ABAQUS/CAE writes the results of the analysis to the ODB file.
-When you create a step, ABAQUS/CAE generates a default output request for the step, which in the case of this analysis is Energy Output.
+When one creates a step, ABAQUS/CAE generates a default output request for the step, which in the case of this analysis is Energy Output.
 Check the output files for the job to ensure it has run correctly.

-You use the Field Output Requests Manager to request output of variables that should be written at relatively low frequencies to the output database from the entire model or from a large portion of the model.
-You use the History Output Requests Manager to request output of variables that should be written to the output database at a high frequency from a small portion of the model; for example, the displacement of a single node.
+Use the Field Output Requests Manager to request output of variables that should be written at relatively low frequencies to the output database from the entire model or from a large portion of the model.
+The History Output Requests Manager is used to request output of variables that should be written to the output database at a high frequency from a small portion of the model; for example, the displacement of a single node.

 The results will be visualised using ABAQUS/CAE.
 It should be noted that ABAQUS/Viewer is a subset of ABAQUS/CAE that contains only the post-processing capabilities of the Visualization module.
 The procedure discussed in this tutorial also applies to ABAQUS/Viewer.
 Copy the files to your local machine and run the Abaqus CAE.
 Do not do this in Trifid itself if at all possible.
-You should have Abaqus on your desktop machine for ease of visualisation.
+One should have Abaqus on your desktop machine for ease of visualisation.

 It is almost always better do conduct computational intensive tasks on the cluster, and visualisation locally.